scala-ide/scala-ide.github.com/blog/_posts/2012-02-10-director-script.md

 	Installing org.scala-ide.sdt.feature.feature.group 2.1.0.nightly-2_09-201202091714-4ffdd09.
 	Operation completed in 46198 ms.

-Yo can specify the location of your eclipse installation directory using `--eclipse-dir`.
+You can specify the location of your Eclipse installation directory using `--eclipse-dir`.